Borrowed Time: Kanban Flow Debt

 What is flow debt?

 The delay of other work items is the less costly effect of the flow debt.
-What is more crucial is that the flow debt has negative impact over the predictability of your whole Kanban workflow and makes your estimates less accurate.
+What is more crucial is that the flow debt has a negative impact on the predictability of your whole Kanban workflow and makes your estimates less accurate.

 Measuring flow debt: Approximate Average Cycle Time